-Fig. 3 and Fig. 4 are the histogram diagrams that describe the dispersion of the number of users who have used Bitcoin (BTC) and Ethereum (ETH) assets, which are the native assets of the Ethereum (ETH) network in their operations, respectively.
+Fig. 3 and Fig. 4 are the histograms demonstrating the dispersion of the number of users who have used Bitcoin (BTC) and Ether (ETH) assets, respectively.
 The vertical axis represents the number of users and the horizontal axis is divided into [1000 ,500) , (500 , 0], etc., and users for each number of transactions they have in the Stellar network and one of the desired assets that they used in their operations are in one of the intervals of this chart.

-According to these two figures and Table 3, it can be seen that firstly in the Stellar network, users are more interested in the Ethereum (ETH) cryptocurrency, in other words, Ethereum (ETH) assets are used more than Bitcoin (BTC) in the exchanges of this network, and secondly, users who have conducted more operations, they perform most of their transactions on Ethereum (ETH), and thirdly, they provide the validity of the Stellar network and, consequently, the accuracy of this network information, because the users who have done more transactions are far more than users who have only one or a limited number of transactions in the Stellar network and no longer use their account.
+According to Fig. 3, Fig. 4, and Table 3, it can be seen that users in the Stellar network are more interested in the Ether (ETH) cryptocurrency, and Ether (ETH) is used more than Bitcoin (BTC) in the exchanges of this network.
+More over, users who have conducted more operations, perform most of their transactions on Ether (ETH).
+An interesting point here is that the users who have done more transactions are far more than the users who have only one or a limited number of transactions in the network and no longer use their account.
+We can conclude that most users trust the Stellar network for their exchanges.

-Given that in both Figures 3 and 4 and Fig. 5, the number of exchanges of Ethereum (ETH) assets is much higher than of Bitcoin (BTC) assets, Fig. 6 demonstrates another view of the exchanges.
+Fig. 5 demonstrates the number of asset exchange operations between the two assets.
+By a look at the number of operations by the end of 2019 year, it is evident that with the outbreak of COVID-19, the number of financial exchanges in the network also declines significantly.

-Fig. 6, which shows the volume of asset exchanges per day in the Stellar network, demonstrates that despite the fewer number of Bitcoin (BTC) exchanges than Ethereum (ETH), the volume of its exchanges are much larger than Ethereum (ETH).
-One of the main reasons for this can be attributed to the value of bitcoin compared to Ethereum (ETH).
+Fig. 6 demonstrates another view of the exchanges.
+In this figure, the volume of asset exchanges per day are depicted.
+This can be seen that as the last days of 2019 are approached, the volume of exchanges also decreases.
+It can also be concluded from this figure that despite the fewer number of Bitcoin (BTC) exchanges in comparison to Ether (ETH), the volume of the exchanges are much higher than Ether (ETH).
+One of the main reasons for this can be attributed to the value of Bitcoin compared to Ether (ETH).

 In fact, it can be said that due to the sharp fluctuations of Bitcoin (BTC) in this time period, the owners of this asset are not very interested in making small amount exchanges on this asset.
-In other words, Bitcoin (BTC) is used as a capital among the people, and the exchanges on it will be done in high amounts.
-Despite the fact that Ethereum (ETH) assets are somewhat less valuable than Bitcoin (BTC) and have also seen fewer fluctuations, it can be said that due to the inherent characteristics of this asset, it is more capable for daily usage than Bitcoin (BTC).
+In other words, Bitcoin (BTC) is used as a capital asset among the people, and the exchanges on it will be done in high amounts.
+Despite the fact that Ether (ETH) assets are somewhat less valuable than Bitcoin (BTC) and have also seen fewer fluctuations, it can be said that due to the inherent characteristics of this asset, it is more capable for daily usage than Bitcoin (BTC).